data-and-design/data-and-design.github.io/classes/4871/reading-responses.md

 ---
 layout: class
 class_id: 4871
-nav_title: Assignments
+nav_title: Reading Responses
 nav_order: 3
-title: Assignments | INFO 4871
+title: "Reading Responses | INFO 4871"
-description: "Assignments for INFO 4871: Design for Accessibility."
+description: "Reading roles and response requirements for INFO 4871 Design for Accessibility."
 ---

-# Assignments
+# Reading Responses

+Reading responses are due on days with assigned readings.
+Check the [schedule](./schedule) to see which days those are.
+For the three assignments and the final project, see [Assignments](./assignments).

 ## Reading Roles